-Cassidy Goldblatt is a violinist, an artist, and a visionary fascinated with people and their shared artistic interests.
+Cassidy Goldblatt is a violinist, artist, and visionary fascinated with people and their shared artistic interests.
 Her performances emphasize cross-disciplinary collaboration and often feature little-heard or newly composed repertoire, fostering an engaging atmosphere compelling to mixed audiences.
-Cassidy has directed and initiated projects such as To Bloom (2016), a live video production which featured contemporary dance, new compositions, and lighting and set design; and Converge (2015-present), an Ann-Arbor-based new music collective whose aim is to creatively broaden contemporary music’s audience base.
-She was named an EXCELerator Fellow in 2015 for her work with Converge.
-Cassidy's collaborations coincided with and have helped advance the development of a more active partnership between student composers and performers at the University of Michigan.
+Cassidy has initiated and directed projects such as To Bloom (2016), a live video production which featured contemporary dance, new compositions, and lighting and set design; and Converge (2015-present), an Ann-Arbor-based new music collective whose aim is to creatively broaden contemporary music’s audience base.
+She was named an EXCELerator Fellow in 2015 for her work with Converge, and her collaborations coincided with and have helped advance the development of a more active partnership between student composers and performers at the University of Michigan.

 Ongoing projects include the YInMn ('in-min) Project, Room 1078, By the Skin of Our Teeth, and performing with ensembles such as Vertex, the Berklee Middle Eastern Fusion Ensemble, and the Boston Chamber Symphony.
-She is currently pursuing her Master of Music under Markus Placci at the Boston Conservatory at Berklee, having recently earned a Bachelor Music from the University of Michigan with dual concentrations in violin performance and music history.
+She is currently pursuing her Master of Music under Markus Placci at the Boston Conservatory at Berklee, having recently earned a Bachelor of Music from the University of Michigan under David Halen , with dual concentrations in violin performance and music history.